If you missed a court session and an order was made in your absence, you cannot file an appeal. You may apply to set aside the order instead.

 |Matters commenced before 1 April 2022||Matters commenced on or after 1 April 2022|

-To appeal, you will first need to apply for permission to appeal before filing an appeal.
+To appeal, you will first need to apply for leave or permission to appeal before filing an appeal.
 Find out the steps to appeal under the simplified proceedings.

 The process depends on whether the hearing was conducted in chambers (not open to the public) or in open court.